 - 1. Select the file package to import.
-Files must end with .episerverdata for the import to work. - 2.
+Files must end with \.episerverdata for the import to work. - 2.
 Click Upload and Verify File to verify the file content.
 The files are read and checked, and verification information appears. - 3.
-Select the destination for the imported files.

-- 4. Select or deselect Update existing content items with matching ID: - Select the check box if you want to keep the same GUIDs for imported items (such as pages, blocks and files) as they had on the exporting site.
+Select the destination for the imported files. - 4.
+Select or deselect Update existing content items with matching ID: - Select the check box if you want to keep the same GUIDs globally unique identifiers for imported items (such as pages, blocks and files) as they had on the exporting site.
 The import checks whether a GUID already exists and, if it does, that item is updated (if the imported item had a changed date that is later than the existing item).
 This means that content items with the same IDs are replaced instead of added.

-If your exported pages contained links to global blocks and media, you must select Export files that the pages link to when exporting, for the linked global blocks and media to be updated during the import. - Deselect the check box if you want to import items with new IDs instead.
-If you import to the same website as you exported from, blocks and media are merged into folders with the same name in the assets pane.
-Duplicated items get a number added to the item name.
+If your exported pages contained links to global blocks and media, you must select Export files that the pages link to when exporting, for the linked global blocks and media to be updated during the import.

+- Deselect the check box if you want to import items with new IDs instead.
+If you import to the same website as you exported from, blocks and media are merged into folders with the same name in the assets pane. - Duplicated items get a number added to the item name.
 For example, exporting item ABC and importing it as a copy on the same website results in two items, namely ABC and ABC2.
-This also affects the - 5.
-If your export package contains multiple language versions, select All if you want to import all language versions or one specific language to import only that language version.
+This also affects the URL, which in the case of the copied item would be www.examplesite.com/abc2. - 5.
+If your export package contains multiple language versions, select All if you want to import all language versions or one specific language to import only that language version. - 6.
+Click Begin Import.